Sommerfeld tracking

-Sommerfeld tracking, named after German expatriate engineer, Kurt Joachim Sommerfeld, then living in Cambridge, England, it was a lightweight wire mesh type of prefabricated airfield surface.
+Sommerfeld tracking, named after German expatriate engineer, Kurt Joachim Sommerfeld, then living in Cambridge, England, was a lightweight wire mesh type of prefabricated airfield surface.
 First put into use by the British in 1941, it consisted of wire netting stiffened laterally by steel rods.
 This gave it load-carrying capacity while staying flexible enough to be rolled up.
 Kurt Sommerfeld developed the track in the workshops of D.Mackay engineering based in East Road Cambridge.
 He worked on the design with Donald Mackay.

 Nicknamed "tin lino", Sommerfeld tracking consisted of rolls 3.25 m wide by 23 m long.
 Mild steel rods threaded through at 9 inch intervals gave it strength.
 The rolls could be joined at the edges by threading flat steel bar through loops in the ends of the rods.

 Sommerfeld tracking was used extensively by the Royal Air Force in the Second World War to make runways at their airfields, as it could be deployed quickly.
 In addition, some 44,500,000 yards of Sommerfeld tracking was supplied to US forces by Britain in Reverse Lend-Lease.

 Sommerfeld tracking was used widely on RAF and USAAF Advanced Landing Grounds, both in the UK and elsewhere.